 - There's a joke that goes "Rule 1: I am always right.
 Rule 2: If I am ever wrong, see rule 1."

-- With live-cast showing of The Rocky Horror Picture Show, this is often used by the stage manager when explaining the general "rules of behavior" in the theater.
+- With a live-cast showing of The Rocky Horror Picture Show, this is often used by the stage manager when explaining the general "rules of behavior" in the theater.

 - IBM manuals are infamous for pages stating "This page intentionally left blank".
 Similar to the other examples described here, this was done to keep page numbers consistent for cross-referencing even if information was added or removed.

 - Common in IT.
 When automated, regular reports are generated and sent to distribution lists, a "No report was created / No data in the report" message is the best way to avoid users calling the helpdesk to say "they didn't receive the report".

 - During one of the debates between candidates for the 2012 Republican Presidential nomination, Governor Rick Perry declared, "And I will tell you, it is three agencies of government when I get there that are gone.
 Commerce, Education, and the... what's the third one there?"
 After an awkward pause (during which a few of the other candidates and the debate moderator tried to prompt him), he finally concluded, "I can't.
 The third one, I can't.
 Sorry.
 Oops."*